-- What is the just cause approach to dismissal?
+- 1. What is the just cause approach to dismissal?
 How is this different from employment at will (EAW)? - 2.
 Recall that Richard Epstein claims that EAW is intrinsically valuable because of the autonomy associated with the freedom of contract.

-Why does McCall believe that this argument is not compelling enough for preferring EAW over just cause dismissal rules? - 3.
-Epstein also provides a series of instrumental arguments about the mutual benefits of EAW for both employers and employees.
-Why does McCall believe that these various "consequentialist" arguments are not compelling enough for preferring EAW over just cause dismissal rules?
+Why does John McCall believe that this argument is not compelling enough for preferring EAW over just cause dismissal rules?